-So come January, I entered into my 7-day apple cider vinegar per day challenge with hopes of shedding a few pounds, detoxing my body from sugar, settling my gassy tummy, and keeping cold and flu at bay.
+I started my 7-day apple cider vinegar per day challenge in January with hopes of shedding a few pounds, detoxing my body from sugar, settling my gassy tummy, and keeping cold and flu at bay.

 My husband, Darren, did the challenge with me (if I was getting healthy, he wanted to be healthy too!).
 Before we began, we came up with a few ground rules:

 (1) We would take the shot when we craved sugar most.

 Instead of grabbing a chunk of chocolate when that sugar monster craving overcame us, we agreed instead that we would drink an apple cider vinegar shot.

 This “ground rule” is reminiscent of something my friend, Andrea, does.
 She said every time she craves something sweet, she first eats a carrot.
 This helps to curb her cravings and nourish her body before indulging.

 (2) We would treat our ACV shot as a snack.